soap-tastes-ok/thermo-ml/README.rst

 - ``July 2021``

-  - 🛠  Add AI module for predicting electronegativity of all elements, including transition metals.
-(Note: Leland C. Allen mentioned that electronegativity of transition metals are difficult to obtain, in his paper "Electronegativity Is the Average One-Electron Energy of the Valence-Shell Electrons in Ground-State Free Atoms" )
+  - 🛠  Add AI module for predicting ``electronegativity`` of all elements, including transition metals.

+    - Note: Leland C. Allen mentioned that electronegativity of transition metals are difficult to obtain, in his paper "Electronegativity Is the Average One-Electron Energy of the Valence-Shell Electrons in Ground-State Free Atoms".

 - ``Aug 2021``

-  - 🛠  Add AI module for predicting percentage ionic character of bonds.
-(Note: Linus Pauling said in his book that "We cannot hope to formulate an expression for the partial ionic character of bonds that will be accurate")
+  - 🛠  Add AI module for predicting ``percentage ionic character of bonds``.

+    - Note: Linus Pauling said in his book that "We cannot hope to formulate an expression for the partial ionic character of bonds that will be accurate".

 - ``Sept 2021``

-  - 🛠  Add AI module for predicting entropy of formation of compounds just from its chemical formula, using properties of its constituent atoms.
+  - 🛠  Add AI module for predicting ``entropy of formation`` of compounds just from its chemical formula, using properties of its constituent atoms.

 - ``Oct 2021``